metadatacenter/cedar-artifact-library/README.md

 To generate a YAML file from a CEDAR template stored in a file:

-    mvn exec:java@artifact2yaml
+    mvn exec:java@artifact-convertor
-      -Dexec.args="-tsf <input_artifact_filename> -y <output_YAML_filename>"
+      -Dexec.args="-tsf <input_artifact_filename> -yf -f <output_filename>"

 This will read a JSON-Schema-based template and convert it into a YAML file.
-If the optional -c argument is present then a compact YAML rendering of the artifact is generated; otherwise the full form is produced.
+If the optional -cy argument is present then a compact YAML rendering of the artifact is generated; otherwise the full form is produced.

-If the `-y` option is omitted the YAML is written to the console.
+If the `-f` option is omitted the YAML is written to the console.

 Other file-based options are `-esf` for element schema artifacts, `-fsf` for field schema artifacts, and `-tif` for template instance artifacts.

 To generate a YAML file from a CEDAR template stored on the main CEDAR system:

 ```
-    mvn exec:java@artifact2yaml
+    mvn exec:java@artifact-convertor
       -Dexec.args="-tsi <artifact_iri>
+                   -yf
-                   -y <output_YAML_filename>
+                   -f <output_YAML_filename>
                    -r https://resource.metadatacenter.org
                    -k <CEDAR API key>"

 Other IRI-based options are `-esi` for element schema artifacts, `-fsi` for field schema artifacts, and `-tii` for template instance artifacts.

-Again, the -c argument is optional.
-If the `-y` option is omitted the YAML is written to the console.
+If the `-y` option is omitted the output is written to the console.

+To generate a JSON Schema file from a CEDAR template stored in a file:

+    mvn exec:java@artifact-convertor
+      -Dexec.args="-tsf <input_artifact_filename> -jf -f <output_filename>"

+This will read a JSON-Schema-based template,convert it to JSON Schema and write it into a file.

 ```
 ## Building the Library